Early Modern Europe

 2014 Blaine T. Browne Student Paper Award, Florida Conference of Historians

-Central European University, Vienna
+Central European University, Vienna, Austria

-Berkeley-London-Berlin-Instanbul-Freiburg-Vienna Early Modern History Workshop
+Berkeley-London-Berlin-Istanbul-Freiburg-Vienna Early Modern History Workshop

-Universiteit Antwerpen, Belgium
+Universiteit Antwerpen, Antwerp, Belgium

 'History of the Book' summer course